Technical SEO

 If you don’t have access to paid tools, you can do a manual version:

-- Identify your top 3–5 local competitors.
-Search your main service term plus your city.
-Note which sites appear consistently in the top 5.
+1. Identify your top 3-5 organic competitors.
+Search “property management” plus your city.
+Note which firms appear consistently in the top 5, they’re often different from the firms you think of as your rivals.

-- Search their brand name in Google.
-Look at their site structure — how many service pages do they have?
-What services are broken out?
+2. Look at their site structure.
+How many city pages do they have?
+Which owner services are broken out into their own pages?

-- Search “[competitor service] [your city]” for each service they offer.
-Check which position they hold and whether your site appears anywhere.
+3. Search “property management [each city they cover]” and note which position they hold and whether your site appears anywhere.

 The keywords where they appear in positions 1-5 and you don’t appear at all are your primary gaps.